 Trollwood Academy Summer Classes

 Choose from 26 different classes in the performing and production arts!
-Whether your interests lie in classic or contemporary musical theatre, acting, dance, improvisation, film, or jazz ensemble, you will be able to immerse yourself in the perfect learning opportunities.
+Whether your interests lie in classic or contemporary musical theatre, dance, acting, improvisation, film, content creation, or technical theatre, you will be able to immerse yourself in the perfect learning opportunities.
 Make your own schedule – you can sign up for 1 to 4 classes daily in June!

 Times: